 Vitamin D is an important vitamin that you get through some of the foods you eat and through sun exposure.
-When skin is exposed to the sun, it can make vitamin D. Vitamin D is alsoavailable as a dietary supplement.
+When skin is exposed to the sun, it makes vitamin D. Vitamin D is also available as a dietary supplement.

-Vitamin D serves many purposes in your body:
+Vitamin D serves many purposes in your body, including:

-— Helps build bones and absorb calcium, which is also crucial for healthy bones.
+— Helping build bones and absorb calcium, which is also crucial for healthy bones.

-— Supports a healthy immune system.
-It can decrease your risk of getting a viral infection like the flu and lower an infection’s severity if you do get sick, says registered dietitian Sonya Angelone, a San Francisco area-based spokesperson for the Academy of Nutrition and Dietetics.
+— Supporting a healthy immune system.
+Vitamin D can decrease your risk of getting a viral infection like the flu and lower an infection’s severity if you do get sick, says registered dietitian Sonya Angelone, a San Francisco area-based spokesperson for the Academy of Nutrition and Dietetics.

-— Some health experts believe that vitamin D may lower your risk for certain types of cancer, such as colorectal cancer.
+— Lowering cancer risk.
+Some health experts believe that vitamin D may lower your risk for certain types of cancer, such as colorectal cancer.
 Research in this area is ongoing.

 Vitamin D Deficiency Is Common

-On average, U.S. adults are thought to get 160 to 400 IU per day of vitamin D, which increases to 300 to 900 IU daily when supplements are used, according to the Dietary References for Calcium and Vitamin D from the National Academies of Science, Engineering and Medicine.
+On average, U.S. adults are thought to get 160 to 400 IU per day of vitamin D from dietary sources, which increases to 300 to 900 IU daily when supplements are used, according to the Dietary References for Calcium and Vitamin D from the National Academies of Science, Engineering and Medicine.